Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 • Consider the night program if it fits your trip: The night tour is designed as a storytelling experience and is commonly listed on Friday to Sunday from 7:00 PM, lasting around 90 minutes.
 Book ahead when possible and arrive early, because the check in line can be slower than daytime entry.

 • Plan what comes next: Hoa Lo sits in central Hanoi, so it pairs naturally with the French Quarter and a walk toward Hoan Kiem after you leave.
-If traffic is heavy right after your visit, walking a few minutes before calling a car can save time.
+If Hanoi is just one stop on your route, it also fits well into a short Northern Vietnam itinerary that combines city culture with Halong Bay.

 • If you visit with kids: Decide in advance how much you want to cover, because parts of the museum are emotionally intense.
 A shorter loop that focuses on the main galleries is often enough for families.